antonreshetov/wp-mysql-dump-deploy/README.md

-## WordPress MySQL Dump Deploy
+# WordPress MySQL Dump Deploy

-Local db dump, replace the local path on server path & deploy
+Local DB dump, replace the local path on server path & deploy

 ##System Preparation

 To use this, you'll need the following things installed on your machine.

 1. [NodeJs](http://nodejs.org/) - use the installer.
-2. [GulpJS](https://github.com/gulpjs/gulp) - `$ npm install -g gulp` (mac users may need sudo)
+2. [GulpJS](https://github.com/gulpjs/gulp) - `npm install -g gulp` (mac users may need sudo)

 ##Local Installation